wtbui/MorseBot/README.md

 3. Follow structure for messagecreate commands (see echo for example)<br />
 Event handler in events.go, add new event if want to use something other than messagecreate<br />

+"make" to generate binary
+"make clean" to delete